MicrosoftDocs/fabric-docs/docs/data-factory/connector-azure-cosmosdb-for-nosql-copy-activity.md

 The following three properties are **required**:

 - **Data store type**: Select **External**.
 - **Connection**:  Select an Azure Cosmos DB for NoSQL connection from the connection list.
+If no connection exists, then create a new Azure Cosmos DB for NoSQL connection by selecting **New**.
 - **Container**: Select the container that you want to use.
 Select **Edit** to enter the container name manually.

 Under **Advanced**, you can specify the following fields: